-If something serious medically was to go wrong in places like these it will cost you to get out of there and to good medical treatment.
+If something serious medically was to go wrong in places like these it will cost you to get out of there to good medical treatment.

-Personally I had a serious medical incident happen to me while backpacking in India and insurance saved me thousands of dollars in medical bills.
+Personally I had a serious medical incident happen to me while backpacking in India and travel insurance saved me thousands of dollars in medical bills.